ngordon68/DataFlowActivity/README.md

 # Data Flow

-You have to help Cookie Monster, CEO of CookieTime Industries.
-Cookie Monster is trying to break into the digital marketplace, and wants your help.
+You have a client that wants an app that displays restaurants in the Detroit area

 # To Do: